Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients

 Reviewed by: Lisa Hollier, MD, MPH, FACOG, Baylor College of Medicine, Houston, Texas

 Experts are learning more every day about the new coronavirus that causes COVID-19.
 The American College of Obstetricians and Gynecologists (ACOG) is following the situation closely.
-This page will be updated as we learn new information for pregnant and breastfeeding women.
+This page will be updated as ACOG learns new information for pregnant and breastfeeding women.

-Please note that while this is a page for patients, this page is not intended to provide specific medical advice and is for informational reference only.
-Medical advice should be provided by your physician or other health care professional.
+Please note that while this is a page for patients, this page is not meant to give specific medical advice and is for informational reference only.
+Medical advice should be provided by your doctor or other health care professional.

 Ob-gyns: Please refer to acog.org/covid19 for ACOG’s latest updates on COVID-19.

 COVID-19 is a new illness that affects the lungs and breathing.
 It is caused by a new coronavirus.
 Symptoms include fever, cough, and trouble breathing.
 It also may cause stomach problems, such as nausea and diarrhea, and a loss of your sense of smell or taste.
 Symptoms may appear 2 to 14 days after you are exposed to the virus.

 Current reports show that pregnant women do not have more severe symptoms than the general public.
 But researchers are still learning how the illness affects pregnant women.
 Doctors urge pregnant women to take the same steps as the general public to avoid coronavirus infection.

 It’s too early for researchers to know how COVID-19 might affect a fetus.
 Some pregnant women with COVID-19 have had preterm births, but it is not clear whether the preterm births were because of COVID-19.
 It is not likely that COVID-19 passes to a fetus during pregnancy, labor, or delivery, but more research is needed.